-Mrs McKinney confirmed that routine dental examinations include a review of medical history, a check for gum disease and oral cancers and that treatment plans are developed in consultation with patients.
+Ms Kelly confirmed that routine dental examinations include a review of medical history, a check for gum disease and oral cancers and that treatment plans are developed in consultation with patients.
 It was confirmed that patients are informed about the cost of treatments, choices and options.

-Computerised records are maintained.
+Both manual and computerised records are maintained.
 Electronic records have different levels of access afforded to staff dependent on their role and responsibilities.
 Appropriate systems and processes were in place for the management of records and maintaining patient confidentiality.